Directivity Analysis 🔒

 - Typical dispersion

-Cool colors (blue/purple): Significant attenuation (-12 to -30 dB)
+Cool colors (blue/purple): Significant attenuation (-12 to -30 dB and below)

 - Heavily attenuated off-axis